 Rabbi Mike Myers this past Shabbos said what is the meaning of Tzaruh.
 Tzaruh in English is translated as distress of the soul, anguish.
 Rabbi Myers said the world Tzar is to become narrow, when we feel everything is closing in on us and our options become fewer and fewer.
 We are trapped.
 This is what Yosef felt when he was thrown into the pit and this is what the brothers felt at that time when they were falsely accused.
 This is what the Jews have felt for 2,000 years in the exile until 1948, when the State of Israel was created and America became a place of refuge.

-Karen remembers that Ma would collect gifts that Beverly liked and put them in the butler pantry when we lived on Eastwood.
+Karen remembers that ma would collect gifts that Beverly liked and put them in the butler pantry when we lived on Eastwood.
 Karen remembers going with ma to visit Beverly.
 It was a very long drive.
 This defined our mother, our grandmother, our great grandmother, our matriarch, Bubbi Jean.
 She watched and worried over Beverly.
 Ma went consistently to visit her.
 First with Bubby and Zedi, then with Bubby only, then by herself.
 Ma became a surrogate mother for Beverly.
-She worried about her, she visited her, she dealt with the people who took care of her.
+She worried about her, visited her, dealt with the people who took care of her.
 This is when Ma had her own challenges in life.
 When Beverly became ill, on February 21, 2001 she went to Glencrest where Sidney and Lisa made sure that she was well taken care of.
 I believe that Beverly felt protected and secure knowing that ma was watching over her.

 Beverly was blessed with a beautiful voice.
 She sang in a choir.
 I remember ma telling me that a big music or movie star came to visit and said that Beverly can be one of his singers.
 Karen told me that one of the toys that Beverly liked was a harmonica.

 Beverly was named after her aunt, Beilka – Bella.
 Beilka was Zedi’s oldest sister.
 Beilka was the first of Zedi’s sibling to come to America.
-She came to America in 1909 and with her husband brought the entire family to America.
+She came to America in 1909 and with her husband, brought the entire family to America.
 Zedi loved her.
 He named Beverly after her.
 Beverly became inexorably linked with her aunt.
 When Beverly’s name is mentioned, my subconscious stirs up within me and I think about Beilka, her aunt, Zedi’s hero.
 Unfortunately when Zedi came to America, Beilka had already passed away.

 Our Beverly with her linkage to her aunt brings me back to Europe to 1909.
 Let us understand what Zedi saw in Beilka and then Beverly.
-Beilka’s husband Aaron Tiktozky was the first of the family to go to America due to the grinding poverty, lack of opportunity, and pogroms of Eastern Europe in the pale of settlement.
+Beilka’s husband Aaron (Archik) Tikotzky was the first of the family to go to America due to the grinding poverty, lack of opportunity, and pogroms of Eastern Europe in the pale of settlement.
 Zedi told me a story about Beilka.
 Her husband sent her a ticket to join him in America.
 Months before, Beilka, the oldest child of Avrohom Shmuel and Alta Sklar, asked permission from her father to leave Europe.
-Her father, Reb Avrohom Shmuel, did not answer her for months.
+Her father, Reb Avrohom Shmuel, did not answer for months.
 It was the morning that Beilka had to leave Krinik.
 Her father said, “min’a kint” come here.
 He hugged her and did not let go.
 They had to pry her from his arms.
-Zedi said that this father turned grey overnight.
+Zedi said that his father turned grey overnight.
 Beilka wrote back that she cried and cried and cried.

 This is the love Zedi had for his sister that was transferred to Beverly and made everything that much more difficult.